VoxelPrismatic/darkercord/README.md

 - A darker Discord!
 - You can now collapse channels
 - Removes most of the green/blurple and puts turqiose/cyan instead [nitro colors remain unchanged on purpose]
-  - *Some elements are colored directly, I am working on a way to detect these elements.
+  - Some elements are colored directly, I am working on a way to detect these elements.
+  - Statuses for Spotify and Twitch remain unchanged
 - Triple tapping an emoji will open the emoji source
+- You can now hide the ever annoying Clyde
+- You can check for updates within the app
+- Very easy to use settings panel
+  - Discord Settings > OS Settings

 # #] INSTALLATION ;]
 *Any scripts require you to download the ZIP archive of the repo.
 Please extract it too.

-### Check version
+### Update DARKERcord
-Hit settings and scroll the left panel to the bottom.
-You should see `DARKERcord V# by PRIZ ;]`, where `#` is the version number.
-Check if your version is up to date: [Releases](https://github.com/VoxelPrismatic/darkercord/releases/)
+You can use the update checker in the DARKERcord settings panel.
+To update, download the release provided and run the corrosponding script.
+Alternatively, you may just update the files as specified below.

 ### Windows
 *You may also run `script/inst-win.bat`